Vitsen15/CV/README.md

 **PHP developer**
 [Tangram](https://tangram.ua)\
 **Location**: Ukraine, Mykolaiv
-* Developing(extending) admin panel on YII2 (adding RBAC and CRUD's) anddeploy to production by ftp.
+* Developing(extending) admin panel on YII2 (adding RBAC and CRUD's) and deploying to production by FTP.
-* Bug fix, plugins developing for Wordpress, site and deploy to production by ftp.
+* Bug fix, developing plugins for Wordpress, site and deploying to production by FTP.
 * Developing composer package for simultaneous multiprocessing upload/ download files to cloud storages (GDrive, OneDrive, Dropbox) using REST API.
 ---